dckc/madmode-blog/pages/2017/sel4-rpi.md

 I got seL4 running on my Raspberry Pi 3B tonight.

-Even though I've worked with Dale Dougherty since the early '90s, I've been on the sidelines of the whole maker thing until September when Micro Center bundled a [Google AIY VOICE KIT with Raspberry Pi 3B for $35][AIY].
+Even though I worked with Dale Dougherty in the early '90s, I've been on the sidelines of the whole maker thing until September when Micro Center bundled a [Google AIY VOICE KIT with Raspberry Pi 3B for $35][AIY].